taofeeklanre/static-website-Repository/README.md

 ## Repository Structure
 deploy.sh: Bash script for deploying the website to EC2 instances.

-Reference Architecture.JPG: Reference architecture diagram for the project.
+html.png: Reference architecture diagram for the project.

 README.md: This README file.